sreimer15/sreimer15.github.io/_posts/12-30-2015-inputting-text-from-json.markdown

 Now we can run our http get request to get data from our json file and set our $scope object to have the relevant data in the blogPosts key.

-By havintg hte $sce in our function, we implicitly tell angular that we can trust the data located within.
+By having the $sce in our function, we implicitly tell angular that we can trust the data located within.
 In order to access the injected html
 We have to ng-bind our data.
 In our index.html:
 {% highlight html %}